API Reference¶

 Example

-from plotsim import generate_tables_with_state, build_manifest, write_manifest
+from plotsim.manifest import build_manifest, write_manifest

 from pathlib import Path